Worship of Goddess Kushmanda on the FourthÂ Day of Navratri

 She is shown riding a lioness and has eight hands.
 In Her right hand She holds Kamandal, Dhanush, Bada and Kamal and in Her left hand She holds Amrit Kalash, Jap Mala, Gada and Chakra.
 Because of Her eight hands She is also known as Ashtabhuja Devi.
 It is believed that She created this entire universe with Her mere smile.

-Maa Chandraghanta Mantra: Scroll Down to read more
+Maa Kushmanda Mantra: Scroll Down to read more

 Surasampurnakalasam Rudhiraplutameva Cha |